A1.1: Greetings and Farewells

 Exercise 3: Cluster the words

-Instruction: Divide the words into two categories according to their meaning based on position and combination, to clarify the meaning.
+Instruction: Divide the words into two categories according to their technical meaning and usage in conversation.

 Поздрави